-Work to ensure cybersecurity requirements do not become increasingly onerous.
-Considering growing cyber threats to U.S. national security, the global economy and small-business defense suppliers, the Arizona Technology Council agrees the need for and wholeheartedly agrees with the relatively new requirements that such government contractors become increasingly cyber-resilient.
+Work to ensure cybersecurity requirements do not become overly onerous.
+Considering growing cyber threats to U.S. national security, the global economy and small-business defense suppliers, the Arizona Technology Council agrees with the relatively new requirements that government contractors become increasingly cyber-resilient.
 However, it is important for the federal government to understand that cyber requirements will add significant operating costs to small defense businesses in Arizona and elsewhere that are currently active in our nation's defense supply chain.
-As such, imposing these additional costs and burdens on small businesses could deter their ability or desire to remain active in defense markets.
-Ideally, the degree of the return on such investment for the added costs should be analyzed.
-We do not want to drive down the number of Arizona companies in the aerospace and defense supply base due to unnecessary onerous requirements that are not required for cybersecurity resilience.
+Imposing these additional costs and burdens on small businesses could deter their ability or desire to remain active in defense markets.
+Ideally, the degree of return on such investment for the added costs should be analyzed.
+The goal is to avoid reducing the number of Arizona companies in the aerospace and defense supply base due to unnecessary and onerous requirements that do not contribute to cybersecurity resilience.